-For the goodwill impairment test performed on December 1, 2023, we completed a quantitative goodwill impairment assessment for each reporting unit.
-As a result of changes to the business and future projections, we identified a \$9.3 million impairment related to goodwill.
-Additionally, for the year ended December 31, 2022, we recorded a goodwill impairment loss of \$116.7 million.
+For the year ended December 31, 2023, we completed a quantitative goodwill impairment assessment for each reporting unit.
+As a result of changes to the business and future projections, we recorded a goodwill impairment loss of \$9.3 million.
 Refer to Note 6, Goodwill and Intangible Assets, of the Consolidated Financial Statements.